Ubiquiti devices are great.

 deb http://packages.debian.org/debian/ oldstable main

-deb-src http://packages.debian.org/debian/ oldstable main
+deb-src http://packages.debian.org/debian/ oldstable mainis what you need.

 Compilers

-apt install -y autoconf automake libtool gettext pkg-config g++-mipsel-linux-gnu gcc-mipsel-linux-gnu g++-mips64-linux-gnuabi64 gcc-mips64-linux-gnuabi64 build-essential upx
+Install all the required compile tools withapt install -y autoconf automake libtool gettext pkg-config g++-mipsel-linux-gnu gcc-mipsel-linux-gnu g++-mips64-linux-gnuabi64 gcc-mips64-linux-gnuabi64 build-essential upx

 Environment variables